 In the heart of Transylvania, one of Europe’s largest castles looks like it sits atop a rocky bluff with naught but a thin bridge allowing access.
 But this is simply Corvin Castle, which looks like something straight out of a fairytale, largely because restorers thought that it should.

-It was not until the 17th century that there was more interest in restoring the castle.
-As the restorations began, the workers redesigned the castle somewhat to reflect what they considered a gothic castle should look like, which explains much of its currently fanciful look.
+It was not until the 17th century that there was more interest in restoring this medieval castle.
+As the restoration work began, the workers redesigned the castle to reflect what they considered a gothic castle should look like, which explains much of its currently fanciful look.

 A number of legends are associated with the castle, the most prominent among them being that Vlad the Impaler spent some seven years in the dungeons of Corvin Castle, a stay which resulted in his eventual madness.
 This does not seem to be true, at least not in the details, but tourists are still told the story.
 Even though this is unlikely to be true, Corvin Castle still seems like just the sort of place where a Dracula might have been held.

 Know Before You Go

 The Castle is open daily, from 10:30 AM to 8:30 PM on Mondays, and from 9:00 AM and 8:30 PM from Tuesday to Sunday.
 A normal ticket costs around €5, but the prices for students and elderly people are lower.